Woodlands Wellington FC: Colours

 As Wellington Football Club, the team played in a white kit with purple and green trimmings.
 As soon as they were rebranded into the Woodlands Wellington Football Club in 1996, the Rams changed their home kit to all white with a narrow stripe of yellow and green down the middle.

-In the ensuing years, yellow was employed as the main colour of choice for the home kit and this has become the traditional colour for the club.
+In the ensuing years, yellow was employed as the main colour of choice for the home kit and had become the traditional colour for the club.